dcomtois/summarytools/README.md

 |         <a href="#descr">`descr()`</a> | **Descriptive (Univariate) Statistics** for numerical data featuring common measures of central tendency and dispersion                                                                                                                                                                           |
 | <a href="#dfsummary">`dfSummary()`</a> | Extensive **Data Frame Summaries** featuring type-specific information for all variables in a data frame: univariate statistics and/or frequency distributions, bar charts or histograms, as well as missing data counts.
 Very useful to quickly detect anomalies and identify trends at a glance |

-It was developed with the following objectives in mind:
+The package was developed with the **following objectives** in mind:

-  - Provide a coherent set of easy to use descriptive functions that are comparable to those offered by commercial statistical packages such as SAS, SPSS and Stata
+  - Provide a coherent set of easy to use descriptive functions that are comparable to those included in commercial statistical packages such as SAS, SPSS and Stata
   - Offer flexibility in terms of output formats and contents
   - Integrate well with commonly used packages and technologies used for